- 1 16 oz. can of chickpeas, drained and rinsed

 - 1 inch piece of fresh ginger, peeled and roughly chopped

-- 1 green chili or to taste, cut into 2-3 pieces
+- 1 jalapeno or Serrano chili, cut into 2-3 pieces

 - ½ teaspoon each ground turmeric, cumin, coriander